Organizational Diversity Initiatives

 Supervisor meetings are held every month during the fall and spring and consist of all supervisors from across the Division of Housing and Food Service.
 Time is allotted for discussion on topics of special interest.
 Cultural celebrations and achievements are often recognized during supervisor meetings.

-English/Spanish translation of oral and written information for native Spanish speaking staff.
+English/Spanish translation and interpretation for native Spanish-speaking staff.